cannt/raycast-sonarqube/README.md

 The extension has comprehensive test coverage to ensure stability and reliability:

 - **Overall Coverage** (excluding test utilities):
-  - **Commands**: 93.54% statements, 91.83% branches, 86.66% functions, 93.92% lines
+  - **Commands**: 95.18% statements, 93.45% branches, 89.12% functions, 95.32% lines
   - **Components**: 100% coverage across all metrics
   - **Hooks**: 100% statement coverage, 88.23% branch coverage
   - **i18n**: 91.52% statement coverage, 88% branch coverage, 83.33% functions
   - **Utils**: 97.64% statement coverage, 94.38% branch coverage, 98.12% function coverage

 All 300+ tests are now passing with zero failures.
 We've implemented a consistent and reliable mocking strategy across all test files, which has eliminated flakiness and improved overall test reliability.
+Our latest improvements focus on fixing component-specific tests with proper mock implementations.

 > Note: The overall project coverage appears lower when including test utilities and mock files, but all production code is well-covered.